themesberg/flowbite-react/.changeset/hungry-toys-care.md

 ### Summary

-In order to bring more performance to the build process of `flowbite-react` package we have to consider transpiling the files using other tools rather than `tsc`, which is very slow.
+In order to bring more performance to the build process of `flowbite-react` package, we have to consider transpiling the files using other tools rather than `tsc`, which is very slow.

 After evaluating various tools including `tsup`, `tshy`, and `bun build`, we chose `rollup` with the `esbuild` plugin for transpiling due to its performance and flexibility.
 We continue to use `tsc` solely for generating `*.d.ts` declaration files.